Significance of ‘Sheep and Goats’ Passage

 In my opinion, the heart of the Gospel is Matthew 25.
 This contains three parables and all are warnings to us.
 The last parable is that of “The Sheep and the Goats.”
 This parable is rarely preached in church, but is essential for those seeking to enter His kingdom.
 Some may argue that all they have to do is proclaim their allegiance to God as Paul writes to the Romans in 10:9, “if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.”

-Next is the heart of the gospel and Todd Shupe asks that you pay close attention to this passage.
-Listen, all of you that have ears to the parable of the sheep and the goats from Matthew 25:31-46.
+Below is perhaps the heart of the gospel.
+The parable of the sheep and the goats is from Matthew 25:31-46.

 31 “When the Son of Man comes in his glory, and all the angels with him, he will sit on his glorious throne.
 32 All the nations will be gathered before him, and he will separate the people one from another as a shepherd separates the sheep from the goats.
 33 He will put the sheep on his right and the goats on his left.